 All Sesame modules can be accessed on-line from anywhere in the world, 24 hours a day.
-The modules require the latest Java Runtime Environment (JRE) to be installed, and they will run as applications using Java Web Start.
+The modules require the Java 8 Runtime Environment (JRE 8) to be installed, and they will run as applications using Java Web Start.

 Sesame is freely available.
-You can use this instance or install your own.
+You can use this instance, for free, or install your own.

-To start using this instance, click on a button or on a module name below.
+To start using this instance, click on an icon or on a module name below.

 |Sheherazade : Wetlab, NMR, Crystallization, Cryo-EM, the Works|

 |Rukh : Y2H Screens and Requests, V Screens, C Screens and HI Assays|

 |Jafar : TargetTrack and 2D Crystallization Conditions Browser|

 |Well : Crystallization, Cryo-EM, and NMR Screens|